Tan-thita/AppScrip1/README.md

 # AppScrip1
-Task 1 by Appscrip usin JavaScript and PHP
+Task 1 by Appscrip using JavaScript and PHP